 Does it sound right?
-This is another very important reading strategy that piggy-backs on a child’s knowledge of oral language – of how language works.
+This is a very important reading strategy that piggy-backs on a child’s knowledge of oral language – of how language works.

-For example, when a child is reading a sentence and comes to a word he or she doesn’t know, the brain is searching for suitable possibilities.
-We ask not only what word would make sense here, as discussed in my previous post, but also what word would fit here?
+When a child is reading a sentence and comes to a word he or she doesn’t know, the brain is searching for suitable possibilities.
+We ask not only what word would make sense here but also what word would fit?
 What word would sound right?
+Is it correct grammatically?

 Let’s look at how this works.